ILIAS-eLearning/ILIAS/tests/README.md

 is not really telling whats exactly tested.

 Another aspect of the whole *ButtonTest* class is that a factory is used to create concrete instances of the Buttons.
-But the factory nor the concrete subclasses of the Button class is a test subject here only the Button class itself.
+But neither the factory nor the concrete subclasses of the Button class is a test subject here only the Button class itself.
 Of course to test all button instances is not really effective.
 However, the button can also be created with the help of mockery which subclasses the button dynamically within the tests.
 This allows to test the Button class in a dedicated way.
 If logic is added to one of the specific implementations only